 Learn more about BARBRI Law Preview.
-Read and hear their law school success stories below, or, contact us to get more information.
+Read and hear their law school success stories and testimonials below, or, contact us to get more information.

 Law preview is the only class I would voluntarily wake up at 5AM for during my summer!
 The preparation I received during the class has vastly contributed to my first semester success.
 After religiously following the advice and schedule provided to us, I received a 3.7 GPA!
 I even landed an interview for a 1L position with one of the most prestigious law firms.
 I couldn’t have done any of this without the knowledge law preview provided me with.
 Totally worth it!

 I’m just writing to let you know that my first semester grades from Brooklyn Law School were released . . .
 I GOT STRAIGHT A’S!!!
 I really feel like Law Preview gave me a significant advantage.
 I followed the exam format you taught and it clearly worked.
 So, thank you!!!

 I just wanted to thank you for all the help, I have just received my first semester grades from the University of Cincinnati and Law Preview was certainly a huge part of why they were so high.
 I received a 3.65, which is not only a great GPA, but the highest GPA I have ever received.